keu/docs/astro/cli-reference/astrocloud-completion.md

 ## Description

-Generate completion scripts for Astronomer Cloud CLI commands.
+Generate completion scripts for Astro CLI commands.
 You can modify the generated scripts and add them to the appropriate directory to customize your command line autocompletion behavior.

 For example, you could set automation such that typing `astrocloud au` autocompletes to `astrocloud auth` if you press **TAB** on your keyboard and `astrocloud auth login` or `astrocloud auth logout` if you press **TAB** again.